 This assortment of races, and shows of all kinds, appealed to both young and old, making the SUPERBIKER a real family event !

-The Jules Tacheny Circuit will morph once again into a world motorcycling temple over October 6, 7 and 8, with skids and jumps in quick succession at a nail-biting pace over an ultra-fast track which alternates between tarmac and off-road.
+The Jules Tacheny Circuit will morph once again into a world motorcycling temple over October 4, 5 and 6, with skids and jumps in quick succession at a nail-biting pace over an ultra-fast track which alternates between tarmac and off-road.
 Non-stop thrills and spills are assured where the audience can get right up close to the action, including some truly breathtaking acrobatics by the planet’s best stunt and freestyle riders.
-And let’s not forget the After Race Festival which will welcome you on Friday and Saturday evening from 6pm!
+And let’s not forget the After Race Festival which will welcome you on Friday and Saturday evening!

 On the sporting side, there will be different categories: Supermoto, Senior, Junior Superbiker, Prestige and Quad.
 The riders from the Isle of Man will also be present.
 More than 400 riders are expected in Mettet.

-Superbiker organisers welcome you to Mettet for the 36th edition of this Supermoto Mecca which, just like in 2019, is set to be packed with surprises for newcomers to the sport and will have everyone from die-hard fans and regulars to motorsport virgins and the merely curious captivated for life.
+Superbiker organisers welcome you to Mettet for the 37th edition of this Supermoto Mecca which is set to be packed with surprises for newcomers to the sport and will have everyone from die-hard fans and regulars to motorsport virgins and the merely curious captivated for life.